 - Take at least two hours before or two hours after antacids or preparations containing iron or zinc.

-- Should be taken exactly as directed and for the time period indicated to reduce the risk of resistant bacteria developing, unless side effects force early discontinuation.
+- Should be taken exactly as directed until the course is finished to reduce the risk of resistant bacteria developing, unless side effects force early discontinuation.

-- Discontinue Levaquin immediately if you experience tendon pain, swelling, inflammation or rupture and contact your healthcare provider.
+- Discontinue Levaquin immediately if you experience tendon pain, swelling, inflammation, or rupture (a snap or pop in the tendon area) and contact your healthcare provider.

 - Discontinue Levaquin immediately and contact your healthcare provider if you experience pain, tingling, or numbness in your fingers and toes; severe diarrhea; any central nervous system effects (such as paranoia, depression, hallucinations); a severe rash, jaundice (skin yellowing) or any sign of an allergic reaction.